Aravindmarrapu/loan_approval_case-study/README.md

-## Loan Approval Prediction - Random Forest Model and Deployed Web App
+## Loan Approval Prediction - Random Forest Model

 ## Project Purpose:
-To demonstrate a full ML project from scratch to deployment to a web app.

 ## Business Case:
 To create a model that accurately predicts loan approval and automates the manual approval process.